openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/semantic_segmentation.rst

 | `Custom_Semantic_Segmentation_Lite-HRNet-x-mod3_OCR <https://github.com/openvinotoolkit/training_extensions/blob/feature/otx/otx/algorithms/segmentation/configs/ocr_lite_hrnet_x_mod3/template.yaml>`_                      | Lite-HRNet-x-mod3      | 13.97               | 6.4             |
 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------+---------------------+-----------------+

 All of these models are members of the same `Lite-HRNet <https://arxiv.org/abs/2104.06403>`_ backbones family.
 They differ in the trade-off between accuracy and inference/training speed.
-Lite-HRNet-x-mod3 is the template with heavy-size architecture for accurate predictions but long training.
+Lite-HRNet-x-mod3 is the template with heavy-size architecture for accurate predictions but it requires long training.
 Whereas the Lite-HRNet-s-mod2 is the lightweight architecture for fast inference and training.
 It is the best choice for the scenario of a limited amount of data.
 The Lite-HRNet-18 model is the middle-sized architecture for the balance between fast inference and training time.

 In the table below the `Dice score <https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient>`_ on some academic datasets using our :ref:`supervised pipeline <semantic_segmentation_supervised_pipeline>` is presented.
 The results were obtained on our templates without any changes.
 We use 512x512 image crop resolution, for other hyperparameters, please, refer to the related template.
 We trained all models on 1 GPU Nvidia GeForce GTX3090.